W4RSH3LL/Net-Attack/README.md

 - example: `sudo python3 arp_spoof.py -t 192.168.1.12 -gw 192.168.1.1`

 ### To start the Packet Sniffer:
-By default the interface is eth0, you can change it inside of the script.
 - `sudo python3 packet_sniffer.py`

 ## Help 🆘: